DanPearce/CI_PP4_TheForum/README.md

 Icons from [Font Awesome](https://fontawesome.com/) we're also used throughout the site.

 ### Colour
-The colours I have used provide the site with a clean and modern look - with the use of colours that deliberatly contrast in order to make the site stand apart from its peers and to also ensure that the site is easily viewable by all.
+The colours I have used provide the site with a clean and modern look - with the use of colours that deliberately contrast in order to make the site stand apart from its peers and to also ensure that the site is easily viewable by all.

-The colours have also been chosen to provide a memberable site to the end user, and I delibertaely went with a red colour as this site is least used amongst the social media platforms.
+The colours have also been chosen to provide a memorable site to the end user, and I deliberately went with a red colour as this site is least used amongst the social media platforms.

-Please find the colours in the pallete below, created by using [Coolors.co](https://coolors.co/)
+Please find the colours in the palette below, created by using [Coolors.co](https://coolors.co/)
 <details><summary>Palette</summary>
 <img src="docs/theforum/colour-palette.png">
 </details>